aswitwicka/BIOSCAN_QC/README.md

   <img src="./taxonomy_family_level2.png" alt="QC Repor"/>
 </p>
 <b>Figure 1.
 A.</b> Photo examination and identification to the family level indicate that family-level taxonomic identification by mBRAVE is more accurate for samples with higher read support.
 Specifically, when samples have only one read, the majority of specimens are assigned incorrect family-level taxonomy.
 In samples with five or more reads, the error rate was found to be ~10%.
 This error rate is significantly reduced when the read count reaches approximately 50 reads for the consensus sequence.
 These cut-offs [5 and 50 reads] were applied to sample quality scores to exclude samples with insufficient read support [fewer than 5 reads] and those with conflicting sequences [fewer than 50 reads].
-<b>B.</b> Breakdown of the number of samples from 23 sequencing batches categorized by read count.
+<b>B.</b> Breakdown of the number of samples from 23 sequencing batches categorised by read count.
 The majority of samples have over 200 reads supporting the consensus sequence.
 The likelihood of accurate taxonomy assignment does not change significantly across categories, except in cases where samples with more than 100 reads have fewer instances of no taxonomy assigned.
 It is crucial to note that the taxonomy assigned to samples by mBRAVE may still be incorrect, as shown in the first plot.
 <br><br>
 <p align="center">
   <img src="./contaminant_level.png" alt="QC Repor"/>